Chaeronea: Middle Ages

 Chaeronea remained inhabited throughout Antiquity, and despite being devastated during the 551 Malian Gulf earthquake, probably remained in existence during the following centuries as well, as it is consistently attested among the cities of the Theme of Hellas.
 Remains of a three-aisled early Christian basilica, dedicated to Saint Paraskevi, survive.

 After the Fourth Crusade and the foundation of the Crusader Duchy of Athens, a castle was built in the town, on the site of the ancient acropolis.
 This was part of an extensive defensive network along the Cephissus valley built by the Frankish Crusaders, and residence of its lord.
-In Frankish times, the town became known as Kapraina (Κάπραινα, la Cabrena), a name first attested in 1381 and used until early modern times.
+In Frankish times, the town became known as Kapraina (Κάπραινα; la Cabrena), a name first attested in 1381 and used until early modern times.
 The town came under Ottoman rule probably in 1460.
+Chaeronia returned to Greek rule after the War of Independence in 1829.

 Transport

 The settlement is served by Chaeronea railway station, with local stopping services to Athens and Leianokladi.